DIVIDING PROPERTY DURING

 During a divorce, there are numerous details that need attention.
 This is an emotionally difficult time and it is impossible for you to think of everything that needs your attention.
-The experienced attorneys at Mulinazzi Law Office are there to help you plan, educate you on options, present solutions inside and outside of “the box,” and be the voice of logic that you need to plan your path to the other side of divorce.
+The experienced attorneys at Mulinazzi Law Office are there to help you with asset division in Maryland when it comes to educating you on options, present solutions inside and outside of “the box,” and be the voice of logic that you need to plan your path to the other side of divorce.

 “What will happen to my house, our cars, my pension and our debt?
 How will we afford two households?
 Will I have to pay for everything?”

 At the Mulinazzi Law Office, we help clients resolve property division and income and expense sharing disputes using the best method of dispute resolution for their unique situation.
 Our lawyers effectively represent clients in Columbia, Clarksville, Ellicott City, in all of Howard County, Anne Arundel County, and all of central Maryland.
 Contact our firm online or call 410-290-6270 to schedule your appointment.

 THE MARITAL ‘PORTFOLIO’”

 In property division cases, the court strives to fairly divide assets that were acquired during the marriage.
 Most property that was acquired during the marriage will be divided in a roughly equal (50/50) manner.
 However, often one or both parties have pre-marital assets and those assets need to be protected from a claim by the adverse party.
 Whether it’s an inheritance, gift, or proceeds from a former home sale, the attorneys at the Mulinazzi Law Office are highly skilled, extremely knowledgeable in the law, and have the experience necessary to gather and present the right information to protect your non-marital assets.